 The Making of Beeswax

-Beeswax - the material uses to make honeycomb - is a truly extraordinary material, with some fascinating properties.
+Beeswax, the material used to make honeycomb, is a truly extraordinary material with some fascinating properties.
 But how do bees produce the wax they need to make cells?

-As we discovered in The Anatomy of Bees, worker bees have 8 pairs of wax glands under their abdomen.
-These glands produce small, flat wax "scales" of up to 3 mm long and 0.5 mm deep.
+Worker bees have 8 pairs of wax glands under their abdomen.
+These glands produce small, flat wax “scales” up to 3 mm long and 0.5 mm deep.
 When a worker creates comb, she scrapes a wax scale from her abdomen using the spines on her pollen basket and passes them to her front legs.

 Nectar and Honey